ibm-cloud-docs/discovery-data/troubleshoot.md

 # Troubleshooting
 {: #troubleshoot}

-Learn about ways to troubleshoot and address issues that you might encounter while using the product.
+Learn ways to troubleshoot and address issues that you might encounter while using the product.
 {: shortdesc}

 The information in this topic suggests steps you can take to investigate issues that might occur.
 For information about known issues and their workarounds per version, see [Known issues](/docs/discovery-data?topic=discovery-data-known-issues).